offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-The following algorithm finds a maximum path in the most obvious way: iterate over all paths in the graph and pick the one with the highest weight.
+This algorithm finds a maximum path in the most obvious way: Recursively drill down all paths in the graph and pick the one with the highest weight.
 It's too slow to be used on anything but small graphs.

 ```{output}
 ch5_code/src/FindMaxPath_Bruteforce.py